 (Rockland, ME) On Saturday, October 4, to celebrate both the 450th anniversary of the birth of William Shakespeare and the 125th anniversary of the Rockland Shakespeare Society, the Farnsworth Art Museum will open a new exhibition entitled Edwin Austin Abbey’s Shakespeare.
 This exhibition will feature approximately thirty works of America’s foremost illustrator of Shakespeare’s plays from the collection of the Yale University Art Gallery, in New Haven, Connecticut.
 The exhibition will be on display in the museum’s Crosman Gallery through January 4, 2015.

-(Rockland, ME) The Farnsworth Art Museum, in Rockland, Maine, is proud to announce Alex Katz as the recipient of the 2010 Maine in America Award.
-The award is granted by the Farnsworth’s Presidents Council to honor an individual or group who has made an outstanding contribution to Maine’s role in American art.
-This year’s presentation will occur during the Maine in America Summer Gala, which will take place on Saturday, June 26, on the museum grounds.
-The previous winners of the Maine in America Award were John Wilmerding (2006), Andrew Wyeth (2007), Will Barnet (2008) and Robert Indiana (2009), Alex Katz (2010), Paul Caponigro (2011) and Dahlov Ipcar (2012).
+The Farnsworth Art Museum, in Rockland, Maine, is proud to announce the Shakers of Sabbathday Lake as the recipients of the 2014 Maine in America Award.
+The award is presented by the Farnsworth’s Presidents Council to honor an individual or group who has made an outstanding contribution to Maine’s role in American art.
+This year’s presentation will occur during the Farnsworth Art Museum’s Summer Gala, which will take place on Friday, July 11, at The Strand Theatre, in Rockland.
+The previous winners of the Maine in America Award were John Wilmerding (2006), Andrew Wyeth (2007), Will Barnet (2008), Robert Indiana (2009), Alex Katz (2010), Paul Caponigro (2011) and Dahlov Ipcar (2012).